-Example 1.
-Substantial corrosion of a flow-line detec ted, but with minimum allowable wall thickness in place;

-The IV has identified that the SECE is still meeting its performance standards.
-The operator has put in place mitigation measures of additional regular wall thickness monitoring until a repair/replacement is completed.
-The SECE is not lost or unavailable and does not necessitate an immediate remedial action such as down-manning or production shutdown.

-(1) Identified by IV (Independent Verifier) Yes (2) SECE lost or unavailable (i.e. failed to meet performance standards) No (3) Immediate remedial action required No Not reportable
+Exan Example 1.
+Substantial corrosion of a flow-line detected, but with minimum allowable wall thickness in place; The l The IV has identified that the SECE is still meeting its performance standards.
+The operator has put i put in place mitigation measures of additional regular wall thickness monitoring until a repa repair/replacement is completed.
+The SECE is not lost or unavailable and does not necessitate an in an immediate remedial action such as down- manning or production shutdown.
+(1) Identified by IV ( Independent Verifier) Yes (2) SECE lost or unavailable (i.e. failed to meet performance standards) No (3) Immediate remedial action required No Not reportable

 Example 2.
-Substantial corrosion of a gas flow-line detected: wall thickness below minimu m requirement;
+Substantial corrosion of a gas flow-line detected: wall thickness below minimum requirement;

-The IV has identified that the flow-line has failed to meet its performance standard.
+The IV has identified that the flow-line has failed meeting its performance standards.
 The operator's assessment showed that immediate remedial action is necessary.
 In response to the finding of the IV the gas flow-line was isolated and depressurized awaiting repair or replacement.